-Dividends receivable on quoted equity shares are taken to revenue on an ex-dividend basis except where, in the opinion of the Directors, their nature indicates they should be recognised in the Capital Account.
+Dividends receivable on quoted equity shares and money market funds are taken to revenue on an ex-dividend basis except where, in the opinion of the Directors, their nature indicates they should be recognised in the Capital Account.
 Where no ex-dividend date is quoted, dividends are brought into account when the Company's right to receive payment is established.